jimmyhe05/legends-monsters-and-heroes/README.md

 ---------------------------------------------------------------------------
 Some highlights and design notes you may want to include in your submission:

+1. Unique hero selection and removing a hero from the party.

 ## How to compile and run
 ---------------------------------------------------------------------------